 The IFES ASR assessment framework recognizes Restrictions on Official Government Communications to the Public and Restrictions on State Personnel as two elements of a comprehensive ASR legal framework for elections.
 These are two clear areas where extending ASR provisions to social media has value.
 For example, restrictions to the messages that an incumbent candidate might disseminate via public media may be logically extended to restrictions on the use of official government social media accounts for campaigning.
 Additionally, restrictions on state personnel – for example, banning engagement in campaigns while on duty or an overarching mandate to maintain impartiality – may need to be explicitly updated to address the use of personal social media accounts.

 In regard to ASR, potential questions to be investigated could include – how are the official social media accounts of government agencies being used during the campaign period?
 Are the accounts of government agencies engaged in coordination with partisan social media accounts to promote certain narratives?
-How are the accounts of state employees being used to promoting political content?
+How are the accounts of state employees being used to promote political content?

 For incumbents seeking to use state resources to secure electoral advantage, the personal social media accounts of state personnel and the social media reach of official state agencies are attractive real estate in the mobilization of political narratives.
 In Serbia, for example, analysis by the Balkan Investigative Reporting Network alleges that the ruling party maintained a software system that logged the actions of hundreds of individuals’ social media accounts (many of those accounts belonging to state employees posting content during regular business hours) as they pushed party propaganda and disparaged political opponents ahead of 2020 elections.
 If true, these allegations would amount to a ruling party turning state employees into a troll army to wield against political opponents.